Swapnil805/3DGaussianSplatting/README.md

 # 📂 Environment Setup & Pipeline Steps

-Below is the exact pipeline followed by us to reach the interim goal of our project
+Below is the exact pipeline followed by us to reach the goal of our project

 ---